vlad2/bean-checker/README.md

 # bean-checker

-Bean checker is a library to check that all properties of a Java bean have been set (no matter if they were set to not-null or null values).
+Bean checker is a Java library which helps to check that all properties of a Java bean have been set (no matter if they were set to not-null or null values).

 For instance, imagine this bean: